 Then one day, when I visited my aunt, Mrs. Sushila Kapoor, she served me Sabudana Khichdi.
 Wow!
-What a beauty it was.
+What a beauty it was!
 Colorful, separated grains.....literally like pearls, apt to its other name 'tapioca pearls'.
-She had made it colourful with the use of carrots, cilantro, raisins and peanuts.
-It looked so appetising and of course tasted great.
+She had made it colorful with the use of carrots, cilantro, raisins, and peanuts.
+It looked so appetizing and of course, tasted great.

 Since then, whenever I go to her place she ensures to make it for me.
 She also gave me tips as to how to make it separated and non-sticky.
 With Gratitude to her, I share her tips and tricks for making Sabudana Khichdi

-How To Make Sabudana Khichdi
+How To Make

-Making Sabudana Khichdi involves 3 parts —-washing, soaking and cooking.
+Making Sabudana Khichdi involves 3 parts ----

 Keep on changing water till you see starch coming out of it.

-Soaking: Soaking is the key to making fluffy, separated sago.
+Soaking is the key to making fluffy, separated sago.

-Too little water …. and it may remain hard
+- Too little water ... and it may remain hard

-Too much water…. and it becomes sticky.
+Too much water... and it becomes sticky.

 Hence, it is soaked in just enough water, slightly above the sago.

 If you are planning to make it for breakfast then soak it in the night before and if want to make it in the evening then do the soaking in the morning.
 There's a very good tip regarding this.

-Take a shallow tray and fill it with water.
+- Take a shallow tray and fill it with water.

-Put the washed sago in the strainer/colander.
+- Put the washed sago in the strainer/colander.

-Now, put this colander in the shallow tray on the water.
+- Now, put this colander in the shallow tray on the water.

-As you can see in the last pic, the tray/ plate is totally dry.
+- As you can see in the last pic, the tray/ plate is totally dry.
 In case, some water is left there, then keep the colander on a dry vessel for some time.